 The issue lies in the fact that all too often, in our younger years, we neglect our skin, leaving us having to deal with the repercussions later on.
 And sadly, as with most things in life, the best way to deal with skin issues is through prevention.
 Don’t get us wrong—skin ageing is one of life’s natural processes, but that’s not to say that lifestyle choices don’t have the power to determine its severity.

-By the time we enter our fifties, our bodies start going through natural processes that will kickstart the skin ageing process.
+By the time we enter our 50s, our bodies start going through natural processes that will kick-start the skin’s ageing process.
 “The average age of menopause in the UK is 53.
 As average life expectancy increases, it means a large part of the female population are spending their time in a period of oestrogen deficiency.
-Oestrogen is a key hormone for a number of skin functions and it is common to experience a number of issues, from wrinkles to dryness,” says Anjali Mahto, consultant dermatologist at Skin 55.
+Oestrogen is a key hormone for a number of skin functions, and it is common to experience a number of issues, from wrinkles to dryness,” says Anjali Mahto, consultant dermatologist at Skin55.

-And actually, because of these changes, it turns out that our fifties genuinely is a time to start reconsidering our skincare routines.
-While we can carry on using the majority of our favourite ingredients and products, experts do have some advice on things that are more likely to make your complexion better (or worse) throughout your fifties.
+And actually, because of these changes, it turns out that our 50s genuinely are a time to start reconsidering our skincare routines.
+While we can carry on using the majority of our favourite ingredients and products, experts do have some advice on things that are likelier to make our complexions better (or worse) throughout our 50s.
 Keep reading for their top advice.

 Sun protection is often flogged with “protective anti-ageing” catch lines.
 However, even as we get older, daily SPF application remains imperative.
 “Cumulative UV radiation over the years damages elastin fibres in the skin.
 Its breakdown results in loose skin and an inability to snap back into shape once stretched,” says Mahto.

 “Never forget SPF!
 It is one of the key factors in helping prevent photodamage.
-We know that approximately 70–80% of skin damage comes from UV rays,” says Zamani.
+We know that approximately 70% to 80% of skin damage comes from UV rays,” says Zamani.
 Considering that our skin’s natural defence mechanism is compromised post-menopause, it’s important to keep UV protection as a top skincare priority.